Estimated Reading Time: 7 Minutes

 Firewall management is the monitoring of internet traffic in and out of your company.
 A Cyber Security company will acquire and configure your firewall, to ensure maximum safety.
 We will also monitor the firewalls 24/7/365 and receive reports directly to our service desk.
 Therefore, if an intruder comes along, we will know immediately and block his access.

 Anti-malware – which also includes Anti-Virus – is a security application designed to detect, prevent and remove malicious programs and codes from Information systems.
 It can also provide protection for online browsing, communications and transactions.
 Anti-malware protection is a must for companies to protect against the ever-evolving cyber security threats.

 At Spector we provide Anti-malware protection through our partners, on a subscriptions model which will cover the company’s computers, laptops, servers and mobile devices.
 We will manage the alerts and patch the software to ensure it is operating effectively.
 Having anti-malware protection in place can prevent the loss of data, reputation and finance.

-Multi-Factor authentication is the method of a user proving his/her identity by providing a minimum of two instances of authentication – something they have, something they know or something they are.
+MFA is the method of a user proving his/her identity by providing a minimum of two instances of authentication – something they have, something they know or something they are.
 The main benefit of Multi-Factor authentication is the extra security provided by adding multiple layers of protection.
 Indeed, the more layers a company has in place, the less risk it has of an intruder gaining access to their network resources.